jrfnl/clearPHP/rules/no-obsolete-directives.md

 <!-- Good Practices -->
 # No Obsolete Directives

-There are a few PHP directives that were removed before or at version 5.6.
+There are a few PHP ini directives that were removed before or at version 5.6.
 They should be avoided.

 directive | Dropped in version  | Alternative
 --------- | ------------------- | -----------